borisbaldassari/my-ggi-deploy/README.md

   - Replace the URL in the README.

 10. Commit your changes: `git commit -m 'initial commit' -a`
-1. Push to the local gitlab instance on the `main` branch: `git push my-ggi`.
+1. Push to the local gitlab instance on the `main` branch: `git push`.
 That will:
   - Create a pipeline and gitlab page thanks to the `.gitlab_ci.yml` file.
   - Execute the ggi_update_website script, updating the website's content.
   - Publish the gitlab page.